10 Best Cheap Used Cars to Buy

 This is essentially a lifted Mazda 3.
 Again, the average maintenance cost annually is around $400 due to the premium image Mazda projects these days.
 You will not have this car as long as a Toyota Corolla, but they are still good for the money.

-Premium cars command premium prices, even used—prices for used CX-5s range from $6,000 up to $20,000.
+Premium cars command premium prices even used—prices for used CX-5s range from $6,000 to $20,000.
 While I think the CX-5 is a good used car, it is the same size as a Honda CR-V, and the Honda is much more reliable and likely to hold its value over time.
 If you want a premium look, however, buy the Mazda.

 Let’s take a look at typical prices for a used Mazda CX-5.